 Since 2015 the Oxford AHSN Maternity Clinical Network has developed, agreed and implemented clinical guidelines which optimise care across the Oxford AHSN region.

 The content of these guidelines is written by network members based on best available evidence and current national guidance.
-The network steering group (which has clinical and midwifery representation from all member trusts) was given the opportunity to comment and amend all guidelines.
+The network steering group (which has clinical and midwifery representation from all member trusts) is given the opportunity to comment and amend all guidelines.
 The guidelines take the form of a simple one- page algorithm and are added as an appendix to the trust local guideline.
-They are also presented to the Local Maternity System (LMS) and are presented in this forum for high-level agreement.
+They are also presented to the Local Maternity System (LMS) forum for high-level agreement.